Skip to main content

 orbit is a local-first interface for Slurm.

 It is designed for a development workflow where code and data preparation stay on your machine, while compute runs remotely on an HPC cluster.
-Instead of switching into a remote-only workflow, you can manage submit, monitoring, logs, and result retrieval directly from a local CLI.
-Practically, it is designed to move all your HPC workflow to your local machine
+Instead of switching into a remote-only workflow, you can manage runs, monitoring, logs, and result retrieval directly from a local CLI.
+Practically, it is designed to move all your HPC workflow to your local machine.

 Learn more